 Reaching people before violence starts means being a part of neighborhoods where violence exists and reaching out to likely victims and shooters to defuse tensions.

 It doesn’t stop there for organizations that PSPC supports.
-Communities Partnering 4 Peace and READI Chicago use innovative methods — hiring former gang members to visit violence-involved residents in jail and at hospitals to de-escalate situations and direct them to mental health services, family aid, legal assistance, job training and GED classes.
+Communities Partnering 4 Peace and READI Chicago use innovative methods — hiring neighborhood residents who have been touched by violence to visit violence-involved residents in jail and at hospitals to de-escalate situations and direct them to mental health services, family aid, legal assistance, job training and GED classes.

 It’s long-term, labor-intensive work, yet CP4P and READI all go beyond that threshold: